datacamp/viewflow/README.md

 docker-compose -f Airflow1.10.docker-compose.yml up  # Airflow 1.10
 ```

 Go to your local Apache Airflow instance on [http://localhost:8080](http://localhost:8080).
+Notice how Viewflow automatically generated DAGs based on the example queries in `demo/dags/viewflow-demo-*`!
 There are two DAGs called `viewflow-demo-1` and `viewflow-demo-2` (the UI is more fancy if you're using Airflow 2 :smile:):

 <img src="./img/viewflow-demo-1.png" width="600">